-About Top Mexico Real Estate Agency
+The Best Mexico Real Estate Webinars

-Welcome to Yucatan Real Estate !
+Welcome to Yucatan Real Estate

 The Yucatan region offers an abundance of gastronomic delights.
 With Merida's excellent location and climate, residents and visitors enjoy a grand variety of year-round tropical fruits and vegetables as well as seafood and meat.
 Located just a 30-minute drive from the Gulf of Mexico, the local markets and restaurants provide a feast of fresh shellfish, mollusks and fish.
 Ranches that specialize in pork, poultry and beef are found throughout the state of Yucatan.

-Almost any cuisine is available in Merida -- French, Italian, Spanish, Lebanese, Vegetarian, Argentinian, Chinese and Japanese, Thai, Fusion and more!
+Almost any cuisine is available in Merida: French, Italian, Spanish, Lebanese, Vegetarian, Argentinian, Chinese and Japanese, Thai, Fusion and more!
 The local Yucatecan cuisine is habit forming.
 You will find yourself craving cochinita, lechon, carnitas, barbacoa, pavo relleno, panuchos, salbutes, frijol y puerco and hundreds of fabulous local dishes and tacos.
 Yummy!

 Merida Yucatan was founded in 1542 by Francisco de Montejo.
 It was built on top of the ancient Mayan city of T'ho, a center of Mayan culture for centuries.
 Historians consider Merida to be the oldest continually-occupied city in the Americas.

 Modern Merida is a multi-cultural, multi-faceted, business, educational, health, transportation and cultural center of the Yucatan Peninsula and Southern Mexico.
-The city has grown tremendously and encompasses many of the small villages that use to lie on her outskirts.
+The city has grown tremendously and encompasses many of the small villages that used to lie on her outskirts.
 The current population of the city is around 1,000,000 souls.

-Merida lies 22-miles from the Gulf of Mexico, this coast is known as the "Yucatan Coast", "Emerald Coast" or "Flamingo Coast".
+Merida lies 22-miles from the Gulf of Mexico, this coast is known as the "Yucatan Coast", "Emerald Coast" or the "Flamingo Coast".
 Puerto Progreso, the largest port in Southern Mexico is just 30-minutes from Merida, connected by an 8-lane highway (see below for more information on Progreso and The Yucatan Coast).

 Health Care in Merida is excellent and readily accessible.
 There are numerous public and private hospitals and clinics throughout the Yucatan Peninsula.

 UADY, located in Merida, is one of the most prestigious medical faculties in Mexico.
-Due to Merida's proximity to Houston and Miami, many local Doctors cross-train and practice in both countries making Merida one of the best cities in Mexico in terms of health services availability.
+Due to Merida's proximity to Houston and Miami, many local doctors cross-train and practice in both countries making Merida one of the best cities in Mexico in terms of health services availability.